 Meanwhile, the share of Dalits in India’s population is about 16%, and the almost three thousand years old caste system is one of the biggest evils of Indian society.

 The Maintenance and Welfare of Parents and Senior Citizens Act, 2007

 The Indian Laws also recognized certain laws and provisions to prevent any form of injustice or inequality against senior citizens.
-Nowadays, families become increasingly nuclear, the gradual breakdown of the joint family system in society has resulted in the rise of crimes against Senior Citizens,.
-As per NCRB 2018 data, such crimes increased by 13.7% from 2016 to 2018.
+Nowadays, families become increasingly nuclear, and the gradual breakdown of the joint family system in society has resulted in the rise of crimes against Senior Citizens, As per NCRB 2018 data, such crimes increased by 13.7% from 2016 to 2018.

-So it is a collective responsibility of the government, people, and society to provide economic and social security along with the healthcare and protection of life and property to the aged people.
+So it is a collective responsibility of the government, people, and society to provide economic and social security along with healthcare and protection of life and property to the aged people.